latest nhpb_banner 1__compressed

 How to Save Money

-The child care is provided as a form of financial assistance for qualified low income and working poor parents in Nevada.
+Free or subsidized daycare is provided as a form of financial assistance for qualified low income families, single moms and working poor parents in Nevada.
 The applicant needs to be working, in job training, going to school or actively and aggressively seeking employment.
 Income limits are in place as well.
+Learn more on how to get free childcare assistance in Nevada.

-The Division of Welfare and Supportive Services administers the program using funds from the Child Care Development Fund (CCDF).
-It was created to help low income parents pay their bills so that they can focus on employment and gaining self-sufficiency.
-The state can also help families that are reentering the workforce by helping them gain new skills or education levels.
+The NV Division of Welfare and Supportive Services administers the government benefit program using funds from the Child Care Development Fund (CCDF).
+It was created to help low income parents, including those in Las Vegas, pay their day care bills so that they can focus on employment and gaining self-sufficiency.
+The state can also help families get affordable or free child care if they are reentering the workforce.
+Government programs will help them gain new skills or education levels.

 Note that many people are placed on a waitlist.
 This is due to reduced funding and the high demand.
 The waiting list will generally only apply to parents whose gross monthly income is above a certain level and is funding when the number of requests exceed funding levels.